 Disney's Frozen Ever After ride, which opened in 2016, is one of Epcot's most popular attractions.
 Based on the hit animated film Frozen, the ride features scenes from the movie and from the 2015 animated short feature, Frozen Fever.
 There are no height restrictions, and the ride is unimposing enough that virtually anybody should enjoy it.

 The Ride and After

-The "Frozen" ride is based in the Norway pavilion of Epcot.
-Typically the pavilions at Epcot had represented their countries' histories, architecture, landscaping, and cuisine.
-The pavilions are staffed by citizens of each country as well, and live entertainment that represents each country's culture is performed.
+The Frozen ride is based in the Norway pavilion of Epcot.
+Typically, the pavilions at the park have represented their countries' histories, architecture, landscaping, and cuisine.
+Young people from each of the countries staff the pavilions, and live entertainers representing each country's culture perform.